 What are these natural highs?
 We’re all familiar with nutrition and exercise (walking, dancing, swimming, yoga, sex etc.) and how influential they are for our health and wellbeing.

-Your brain is continually keeping your body in working order and does so with an incredible combination of body chemistry, checks and balances.
+Your brain continually keeps your body in working order and does so with an incredible combination of body chemistry, checks and balances.